ogmini/ogmini.github.io/_posts/2025-6-20-Registry Hive - Data Types Part 3.md

 roamingSettings.Values["roamMyName"] = "Rover12";
 ```

-I'm happy to say that I have confirmed that there are 36 data types.
-18 of them are arrays of the other 18.
+I'm happy to say that I have confirmed that there are 37 data types with one of them being the Composite Value.
+18 of them are arrays of the other 18 that are not the Composite Value.

 | DataType | Identifier |
 | --- | --- |